-ARTS 1220 (formerly ARTS 125): Arts Practices I. (3) This course introduces the exploration of processes, ideas, and diverse media of visual arts.
+ARTS 1220: Arts Practices I. (3) This course introduces the exploration of processes, ideas, and diverse media of visual arts.
 It addresses the thematic concepts that are central to the nature of art making today, with emphasis given to issues of LIGHT, FRAME, and MARK while developing an understanding of the elements and principles of design.
-Suggested co-requisite: ARTH 1120.-Meets University of New Mexico Core Curriculum Area 7: Arts and Design.
+Suggested correquisite: ARTH 1120-Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1230 (formerly ARTS 126): Arts Practices II.
+ARTS 1230: Arts Practices II.
 (3) This course introduces the exploration of processes, ideas, and diverse media of visual arts.
 It addresses the thematic concepts that are central to the nature of art making today, with emphasis given to issues of MOTIVE and CHANGE while developing concepts, techniques, and processes involved in working in the third dimension.
 Suggested co-requisite: ARTH 1120.-Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1310 (formerly ARTS 168): Introduction to Ceramics.
+ARTS 1310: Introduction to Ceramics.
 (3) This course introduces the technical processes and conceptual concerns of working with ceramic material.
 Various methods of forming functional and expressive works out of clay are explored.
 Methods used include handbuilding and throwing, basic clay bodies, slip and glaze, and atmospheric firing.
 Suggested co-requisites: ARTS 1610, ARTS 1230.-Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1320 (formerly ARTS 268): Ceramics I. (3-6) An introduction to the medium of clay incorporating hand building and wheel throwing to introduce the student to both the sculptural and utilitarian uses of clay.
+ARTS 1320: Ceramics I. (3-6) An introduction to the medium of clay incorporating hand building and wheel throwing to introduce the student to both the sculptural and utilitarian uses of clay.
 The student will also be introduced to a variety of glazing and firing techniques.
 Prerequisites: ARTS 1230 and ARTS 1310.
 Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1410 (formerly ARTS 187): Introduction to Photography.
+ARTS 1410: Introduction to Photography.
 (3) This course introduces the making of photographic images from a broad viewpoint to consider both as an art practice and as a cultural practice.
 The course covers technical information on camera use and functionality, composition and visual design, digital workflow and editing, professional functions of manipulating and enhancing images, and printing correctly and effectively.
 The historical aspects of photography are also covered.
 Suggested co-requisite: ARTS 1220.
 Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1510 (formerly ARTS 130): Introduction to Electronic Art.
+ARTS 1510: Introduction to Electronic Art.
 (3) This course will be an introduction to the computer as a medium and fine art tool.
 The course will explore the history, theory, and contemporary art issues associated with electronic art practice, as well as introduce students to the basic tools and associated technologies.
 This studio course will introduce simple electronics, software and ideas for working with sound, video, and the internet to create artwork.
 Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1610 (formerly ARTS 106): Drawing I. (3) This course introduces the basic principles, materials, and skills of observational drawing.
+ARTS 1610: Drawing I. (3) This course introduces the basic principles, materials, and skills of observational drawing.
 Emphasis is placed on rendering a 3-D subject on a 2-D surface with visual accuracy.
 Other topics include historical and contemporary references as well as an investigation of linear perspective, line, value, shape, space & composition.
 Suggested co-requisite: ARTH 1120.
 Meets University of New Mexico Core Curriculum Area 7: Arts and Design.

-ARTS 1630 (formerly ARTS 207): Painting I. (3) This course introduces the tradition of painting as a medium for artistic expression.
+ARTS 1630: Painting I. (3) This course introduces the tradition of painting as a medium for artistic expression.
 Students will investigate materials, tools, techniques, history and concepts of painting.
 Emphasis is placed on developing descriptive and perceptual skills, color theory, and composition.
-Precedings 2610, ARTS 1610, ARTS 1220; Suggested co-or precedings 2610.
+Prerequisites: ARTS 1610, ARTS 1220; suggested co- or prerequisite: ARTS 2610.
 Meets University of New Mexico Core Curriculum Area 7: Arts and Design.